Brazil, Mexico report more deaths from coronavirus - Alaturka Online

-BUENOS AIRES / ANKARA (AA) – The novel coronavirus claimed 1,129 lives in Brazil and 639 in Mexico over the past 24 hours, according to health authorities on Friday.
+BUENOS AIRES/ANKARA (AA) – The novel coronavirus claimed 1,212 lives in Brazil and 688 in Mexico over the past 24 hours, according to health authorities on Saturday.

-In Brazil, the country second hardest hit by the virus, the death toll reached 91,263 with the latest fatalities, while the number of cases surged to over 2.6 million, with 57,837 additions over the past 24 hours.
+In Brazil, the country second hardest hit by the virus worldwide, the death toll climbed to 92,475 with the latest fatalities, while the number of cases surged to over 2.6 million, including 52,383 infected over the past 24 hours.

 With a population of over 211 million, Brazil is seen as the epicenter of the COVID-19 outbreak in Latin America.